 Students not showing mastery will be identified through CST data and/or teacher assessment, and targeted for additional academic support.
-Academic Strategic Success Plans will be shared with parents by the seventh week of school.
+Academic Strategic Success Plans (see Appendix N) will be shared with parents by the seventh week of school.
 Every grade level will analyze English Language Arts reporting clusters and group students according to their individual performance, targeting areas needing additional remediation.
 For example, a student scoring "Advanced" overall in English Language Arts may score below the "Range of Proficient Students" in the Reading Comprehension strand/reporting cluster; thereby, necessitating daily, targeted intervention by teachers who have proven instructionally strong in this designated area.
 In addition, our Excellence Academy, a remedial intervention, will be offered before school, and after school, and on Saturdays to students in grades one (1) through eight (8).
+Staff is compensated for additional instructional delivery.
+Staff is compensated for instructional delivery.